OpenSpace/openspace.github.io/docs/developers/compiling/windows.md

 1. You can start either application from within Visual Studio or by navigating to OpenSpace/bin/openspace

 ### Copy Qt5 dll files to executable directory
 Copy the following three dll files from your Qt5 installation (e.g. Qt/5.xx/msvc2017_64/bin/) to the bin directory where OpenSpace.exe is generated (e.g. bin/Release/): Qt5Core.dll, Qt5Gui.dll, Qt5Widgets.dll.
+Also copy the entire plugins/platforms/ directory from the Qt5 installation (e.g. Qt/5.xx/msvc2017_64/plugins/platforms/ to bin/.

 ### Compiling Boost
 Some of the optional modules have Boost as a dependency, which will need to be compiled separately.
 See [boost.org](boost.org) for a complete compilation instructions.